 We’ve walked along history’s road.
 We’re naked and freezing—but at least we can see with our eyes.
 Then, we are blindfolded, taken to another part of the road, and given a warm coat.
 Once, we had pain and knowledge.
 Now, we have pleasure and ignorance.
 Once, we were chattel slaves, and we were told as … Continue reading A winter’s tale: The allegory of the house of freedom

-What causes anti-Semitism?
+What causes antisemitism?
 It’s a question not often asked by a media class obsessed with politicians’ use of language, and not their actual policies.
 It also implies a long view of history.
 But it’s a question we must ask if we are determined to reduce this horrible prejudice.
-Then, as anti-Semitism is (rightly) a political issue at … Continue reading Why a Labour government would reduce anti-Semitism
+Then, we could ask what party in … Continue reading Why a Labour government would reduce antisemitism

 What is good?
 The answer I increasingly hear to this question is, 'it depends'--whether it be on cultural attitudes or on individual sentiment.
 But the answer mistakes the question for another one: what do people think is good?
 That's not the question.
 The question is: what is good?
 People sometimes go further, insisting that the … Continue reading On the good: Truth, ontos, and telos